PRME Working Group on Gender Equality

 - Advocate for new research and the dissemination of knowledge on the integration of gender issues into management education.

-- Conduct analysis of the Global Compact companies and link them as appropriate with the PRME community for research and case study creation.
+- Conduct analysis of the UN Global Compact companies and link them as appropriate with the PRME community for research and case study creation.

 - Work with other PRME partners and working groups to encourage the integration of gender issues into their activities.